tobiasli/groceries/README.md

 `groceries` contains a set of classes that solve a lot of shopping and food-related problems:

 * `Ingredient` is a container for a food item, and parses amount, unit and item name from an arbitrary string.
+The base structure for an `Ingredient` string is `Optional[amount] Optional[unit] grocery_name, Optional[comment]`.
 * `GroceryList` is a container for `Ingredients` and handles summation of all ingredients, as well as algebra.
 * `Cookbook` is a container for `Recipe`, and make them searchable.
 * `Menu` is the class returned when you use a `Cookbook` to parse an actual, typed shopping list.
 It contains the recipes and ingredients that are parsed from the shopping list.

 ### GroceryList
 `GroceryList` is the base component for most of the functionality in `groceries`.
 A `GroceryList` accepts groceries as strings on a human readable format.
 They are added to a `GroceryList` as `Ingredient` instances.
-Groceries lists can be added, subtracted and multiplied.

 ```python
 from groceries import GroceryList